 This type of work doesn’t happen by accident.
 I wouldn’t consider this an example of fleeting moments either.
 Cartier-Bresson carefully studied the scene, looking for the geometry created by the shadows, the buildings, the intersections of the streets, anything that could create an articulated and rich composition.
 Once he had figured it out, he would wait for someone to pass by.
 That’s the interesting part.
 The human figure is a complement to the scene, not the main character.
 As Cartier-Bresson himself says, without a human figure it would only be a photograph of a landscape, it would be boring.
 Thus, even though the human presence is not the main protagonist, it isn’t secondary either.
 It is the element that completes the composition.
 It Is not a coincidence that Cartier-Bresson’s education is based on Surrealism.
 Of course, the fleeting moment still exists despite the preparation done beforehand.
 After all, the photograph needs that figure at that time and space in order to be complete.
 But when we mention the fleeting moment, I’m sure most of the time people tend to imagine a pure accidental situation where the photographer is simply passing by and the scene is happening suddenly before his eyes at once.

-I’m intrigued by Cartier-Bresson’s technique and I started trying it and as I started, something very clear occurred to me.
-The presence of the people in Cartier-Bresson’s photograph has a metaphysical nature, like in a De Chirico’s painting, somehow similar to the people we see in the streets nowadays.
+I’m intrigued by Cartier-Bresson’s technique, and I started trying it, and as I started, something very obvious occurred to me.
+The presence of the people in Cartier-Bresson’s photograph has a metaphysical nature, like in De Chirico’s painting, somehow similar to the people we see in the streets nowadays.

 When we stare at our phones we are more or less a complement to the environment rather than a living part of it.
 It’s a mise en scène rather than a fortuitous scene.
 In that sense, the way Cartier-Bresson used to shoot is more relevant than ever.

 This is to me a chance to experience photography from a renewed perspective.
 Even if my inclination and my affection are still for Winogrand’s approach, I have to deal with what I have at my disposal.
-Which means, the spectrum of the subject matter is now wider for me.
-It’s all about creating new chances, as long as there’s a sense of respect for what I’m doing, that is, I don’t want to go out and shoot homeless people, beautiful sunsets or ordinary photographs which I later overprocess in Photoshop.
+In other words, the spectrum of the subject matter is now wider for me.
+It’s all about creating new chances, as long as there’s a sense of respect for what I’m doing, that is, I don’t want to go out and shoot homeless people, beautiful sunsets, or ordinary photographs which I later overprocess in Photoshop.